olivierdalang/django-toosimple-q/README.md

     return f"Good morning {name} !"
 ```

-By default, if some crons where missed (e.g. after a long server shutdown or if the workers can't keep up with all tasks), the missed tasks will be lost.
+By default, if some crons where missed (e.g. after a server shutdown or if the workers can't keep up with all tasks), the missed tasks will be lost.
 If you need the tasks to catch up, set `catch_up=True`.

 ```python
 @schedule(cron="30 8 * * *", catch_up=True)